cosmic-lang/cosmic/docs/basics.md

 }
 ```
 ## First Class Modules
-Modules are first class in `Ruka`, so they can be passed into and out of functions
+Modules are first class in `Rex`, so they can be passed into and out of functions
 ```
 # To create a generic ds with methods, you must return a record with static bindings
 const List = ($type: typeid): moduleid => {